boehm-e/spacy-raspberry/README.md

 - a microSD ( > 8gb )

 # installing
+-  download the image in the release tab : [link](https://github.com/boehm-e/spacy-raspberry/releases/tag/1.0)
 -  use Etcher to write the image to your microSD

 ![](imgs/etcher.png)